pspencer53/IR-Tachometer/README.md

 ## Code
 There are several ways to do this.
 I am testing all 3.
 1. Count pulses for a period of time using a loop.
 This is way too sketchy and was only used as a reference ( [See this article](https://how2electronics.com/digital-tachometer-ir-sensor-arduino/) )
 2. Use interupts and measure the time between pulses.
 My first attempt at this was less than satsfying.
-I added a running average function to smooth out the jitters and it works pretty well..
+I added a running average function to smooth out the jitters and it now works pretty well..
 3. Use interrupt to time a window and measure how many pulses occur during this window of time, such as 500msec or 1 sec.
 [See Blinky with Timer1 OVF](https://blog.podkalicki.com/arduino-blinky-with-timer1-ovf/)
 4. Use a Frequency Count library such as from [PJRC for the Teensy](https://www.pjrc.com/teensy/td_libs_FreqCount.html)